MoCRA cosmetic laws US

 The Modernization of Cosmetics Regulation Act of 2022 also considers the additional burdens small businesses face and the growing concern over asbestos contaminating talc mining sites:

-• Talc-Containing Cosmetics: The FDA will work to establish and require a standard testing method for detecting and identifying asbestos in talc-containing cosmetic products.
-A draft regulation will be announced by January 2024 for industry feedback.
+• Talc-Containing Cosmetics: The FDA continues to work to establish and require a standard testing method for detecting and identifying asbestos in talc-containing cosmetic products.

 Get In Touch